tidev/appc-daemon/docs/Appcd/Clients/HTTP.md

 Requests can be made by any HTTP client such as `curl`, a web browser, Node.js "http" module, `fetch()`, or `XMLHttpRequest`.

+Whenever possible, the client should set the `User-Agent` header to the name of the application or library calling the Appc Daemon.

 If the Appc Daemon is not running, it is the responsibility of the calling application to start the Appc Daemon.